Tech giant Google is rolling out one-on-one voice and video calls for Google Chat inside the Gmail app on iOS and Android.

 “This feature will allow you to seamlessly switch between chat to a video or audio call when needed, helping you collaborate and move your work forward,” it added.

-To ring someone directly, users can select the phone or video icon in the top right corner of a one-on-one chat.
-To join a call, they select the phone or video chip within the one-on-one chat.
+Users can select the phone or video icon in the top right corner of a one-on-one chat to ring someone directly.
+They select the phone or video chip within the one-on-one chat to join a call.

 While on a call, users will see a banner of the person they are on a call with, the call duration, and a Meet icon in the chat roster.